ibm-cloud-docs/Backup/restore-SQLDB.md

 12. Launch the granular restore.
     - To restore SharePoint items, launch the Granular Restore for  Microsoft&reg; SharePoint application on a SharePoint 2010 or 2013 system.
     - To restore SQL Server database items, launch the Granular Restore for  Microsoft&reg; Exchange and SQL application on an SQL Server system.
-13. Paste the path for the SQL safeset share into the Granular Restore application.
+13. Paste the path for the SQL  safe set share into the Granular Restore application.
 14. Select and restore your data.
-15. When you no longer need to share the safeset, click Stop.
+15. When you no longer need to share the  safe set, click Stop.
 When you click Stop or the share idle time is reached, the Process Details dialog shows that the share is no longer available.